ostifede02/object_tracking/README.md

 $\dot{y_k} = \dot{y_{k-1}} + \ddot{y_{k-1}}Δt$

+The term $Δt$, is the time between each frame and can be defined as the reciprocal of the acquisition rate of the camera ($fps$):

+$Δt = 1/fps$

 Rearranging these equations in a matrix form, we get the following $A$ and $B$ matrices.

-In addition, the term $Δt$, is the time between each frame and can be defined as the reciprocal of the acquisition rate of the camera ($fps$):

-$Δt = 1/fps$

 #### State Transition Matrix A
 ![A](/sources/images/matrices/A.png)